rh-aiservices-bu/redhatai-sparring/README.md

 1. Log in OpenShift AI [here](http://red.ht/rhoai-bu-cluster).

-2. Find your Data Science Project.
+2. Find your Data Science Project and click it.

     ![neomspace.png](./images/neomspace.png)

 ## 💊 Create Connection

 1. First, let’s create a connection that is pointing to our teeny tiiinny LLM 💚 In your Data Science Project, go to `Connections` , hit `Create Connection` and select `URI - v1`.

     ![connection-uri.png](./images/connection-uri.png)

-2. Fill out the form with below information:
+2. Fill out the form with below information and click `Create`:

 	**Name:** `tinyllama 1.0 on quay.io`